 - Home Buyers’ Plan (HBP).
 This allows you to withdraw up to $25,000 from you RRSPs tax-free to put towards your down payment.
 (For more information on HBP click here)

 - Mortgage payments.
 How large of a payment can you afford to make?
 And do you know the difference between your interest and principal?

 - Mortgage type.
 Do you want an open or closed mortgage?
 Open mortgages allow you to make extra payments whenever you want, closed mortgages don’t.

 - Amortization period.
 This is the length it will take to pay back your mortgage loan. (click here for more information about amortization)

 - Mortgage term.
-This is the length that you mortgage term is in effect.
+This is the length that your mortgage term is in effect.
 The average borrower will have several terms before they fully pay back their mortgage.

 - Interest rates.
 Are you going to be offered a fixed or variable interest rate?
-Which one better suites your financial situation?
+Which one better suits your financial situation?

 - Payment frequency.
 How often do want to make a mortgage payment?

 - Mortgage default insurance.
 This protects your lender should you be unable to make payments anymore and is required if your down payment is less than 20%.
 Do you need it?